freesewing/markdown/dev/tutorials/pattern-design/drawing-the-bib-outline/en.md

 ---
-title: 190|Drawing the bib outline
+title: Drawing the bib outline
+order: 190
 ---

 With our neck opening in place, let's draw the basic outline of our bib: